FAQ - Frequently Asked Questions

 14. Do you sell any refreshments on board?

 No, we don’t.
 Your’re welcome to bring your own refreshments.
-We do however offer hot chocolate and cinnamon roles on the way back.
+We do however offer hot chocolate and cinnamon rolls on the way back.

 15. Is smoking allowed on board?